top of page

 The setting

-Our newly restored, elegant and iconic church is a lovely setting for weddings.
-The church has excellent acoustics, an organ and a grand piano.
+Our elegant and iconic Grade II listed church is a lovely setting for weddings.
+The church has excellent acoustics, an organ and a beautiful Steinway grand piano.
 There is disabled access and seating for approximately 110 guests.
 The church hall and kitchen can be hired for wedding receptions.

 Contact us